 During interviews with staff, it was reported to the auditor the different ways the facility has used to ensure residents felt safe while at the facility.
-The protection measures mentioned by staff included bed moves (placing the resident on camera view), dorm moves (including moving into the honor dorm with a private bathroom), allowing the resident to sleep in the administrate area, increased monitoring by staff, being placed on electronic monitoring, and removing the aggressor from the program.
+The protection measures mentioned by staff included bed moves (placing the resident on camera view), dorm moves, increased monitoring by staff, being placed on electronic monitoring, and removing the aggressor from the program.
 The staff report that these measures are deployed for any resident that need to be protected, and not just those involved in a PREA investigation.

+Review:

+Policy and procedure

+Retaliation monitoring reports

+Investigation reports

+Interview with Program Director

+Interview with staff